Book a Car Hire at Belfast International Airport Today

 Why rent a car in Belfast Airport at VroomVroomVroom?

-- Trusted since 2001 - We have been helping people book a rental car for more than 15 years.
+- Trusted since 2001 - We have been helping people book a rental car for more years.
 Our customer care experts are ready to help you.
 Contact us now via phone call, email or live chat.

 Driving tips in BFS

-Belfast International Airport (BFS) is situated 18 miles north west of Belfast and is easily accessible by road, the postcode is BT29 4AB.
-Its facilities include a wide variety of food and drink outlets at its terminal, lounges, Internet access, a wide range of shops, currency exchange and on site car parking spaces good for long and short time use.
+Belfast International Airport (BFS) is situated 18 miles northwest of Belfast and is easily accessible by road, the postcode is BT29 4AB.
+Its facilities include a wide variety of food and drink outlets at its terminal, lounges, Internet access, a wide range of shops, currency exchange and on-site car parking spaces good for long and short time use.

 Top Attractions nearby Belfast International AirportArds Arts Centre lies within the impressive restored Georgian Town Hall within Conway Square, Newtownards, Northern Ireland, United Kingdom.
 It has two galleries for local, national and international exhibitions and a book club.
 It also offers arts classes and venue for events and leisure.